JonathanJustavino/quic-benchmark/README.md

 Both implementations were installed into docker containers and uploaded to [dockerhub](https://hub.docker.com/r/ws2018sacc/experimentalnodejs).
 Using docker has several advantages:

 * For reproducing the measurements, it is not necessary to download+compile nodejs in experimental mode.
-* The experiment can be easily used on different operation systems
+* The experiment can be easily used on different operating systems
 * Conducting the measurements is automated via docker-compose

 We conducted the experiments on two machines inside a local area network (LAN).
 It has the advantage that it comes closer to using the protocols in practice, as using TCP+TLS and QUIC only on localhost would give TCP an advantage because it runs in the kernel-space, not the user-space with lower priority like QUIC.